Carennac: Activities

-Carennac is one of the most beautiful villages of France (along with 148 others, including neighbouring Loubressac, Autoire, Curemonte and Turenne).
+Carennac is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association (along with 148 others, including neighbouring Loubressac, Autoire, Curemonte and Turenne).
 The summer months are warm and dry, with temperatures averaging 30°.

 Surroundings and access

 A few kilometres from the village are the Gouffre de Padirac (caves) and Rocamadour (pilgrimage) sites.
 Other landmarks are the Château de Castelnau-Bretenoux, the Castle of Montal and the prehistoric caves of Lacave and Presque.
 Further on, Sarlat-la-Canéda, Brive-la-Gaillarde, Cahors and Aurillac are regional hubs.
 The A20 motorway (linking Paris to Toulouse and Spain) lies 30 km away from Carennac.
 The closest railway station is 4 km away, in Bétaille.